OsmanMalik/random-approximate-matrix-multiplication/README.md

 # Randomization of Approximate Bilinear Computation for Matrix Multiplication
 This repository provides the code we use in our preprint paper

 O. A. Malik and S. Becker.
-Randomization of Approximate Bilinear Computation for Matrix Multiplication. *arXiv:1905.07439 [cs.DS]*, 17 May 2019.
+Randomization of Approximate Bilinear Computation for Matrix Multiplication. *CoRR*, abs/1905.07439, 17 May 2019.

 It is available at https://arxiv.org/abs/1905.07439